 8. Terry, you have worked in the area with many communities closely and view Hwange National Park and Dete as your playground.
 Talk to us a little bit about some of the community building initiatives Iganyana fosters and what the future of sustainable tourism is in your view?

 It has also been an awakening for us, to know how to be flexible and to reach out to people who have different values and perceptions of pleasure and leisure.
-Iganyana has become a great retreat for families with children over this time and for specialist safaris like horseback safaris or walking / birding / photographic safaris.
-Despite lockdown our quieter time was profitable in making us stronger as a team and we've used the time to grow.
+Iganyana has become a great retreat for families with children over this time and for specialist safaris like horseback safaris or walking/birding/photographic safaris.
+Despite the lockdown, our quieter time has been profitable in making us stronger as a team and we’ve used the time to grow.
 We have a beautiful new pool and pool deck at Iganyana Tented Camp and have extended that camp to include a private section with 4 new tents.
-This private section is called Iganyana Wild, and it features an independent dining and lounge deck area, a private kitchen and a pool.
+This private section is called Iganyana Wild, and it features an independent dining and lounge deck area, a private kitchen, and a pool.
 This means guests traveling in smaller groups can enjoy all the luxury of Iganyana in total privacy.

 10. What would you like travellers from overseas markets looking to reconnect with nature to know about visiting Zimbabwe?

-Zimbabwe is rich in scenic splendour, cultural and historical heritage and pristine wildlife areas making it an outstanding safari destination.
+Zimbabwe is rich in scenic splendour, cultural and historical heritage, and pristine wildlife areas making it an outstanding safari destination.
 Guests can look forward to extraordinary explorer and luxury places to stay across the country.
-Our Zimbabwean hospitality is par excellence, transport routes around the country are well established and the people of Zimbabwe have been welcoming the world since the listing of COVID restrictions, staging us for great post-Covid come-back and a bucket-list must for safari travel.
+Our Zimbabwean hospitality is par excellence, transport routes around the country are well established and the people of Zimbabwe are ready to welcome the world.
+It is staged for great post-Covid come-back and a bucket-list must for safari travel.